 Our first years were busy with developing a committed board, filing articles of incorporation, by laws, obtaining non-profit status, developing materials, a web presence and fundraising.

 The Mid-Michigan Autism Association has created new events within the community and works to partner with other area organizations to provide new opportunities for area families.
 Our events are FREE and open to all ages and all abilities.
 In the past few years, the MMAA has sponsored a monthly "virtual" music therapy event at the Michigan State University Community Music School in East Lansing.
-We have hosted Sensory Friendly Evenings at Launch Trampoline and Sensory Friendly Afternoons at Abrams Planetarium.
+We have hosted Sensory Friendly Afternoons at Abrams Planetarium and Wildcats Cheer Pride in Lansing.
 We are currently partnering with the Lansing Art Gallery and Education Center to bring the "Art Ability Bag" Project to those of all ages and abilities.
 Please see this link here:

 We are very proud to have supported the development of a sister non-profit, Lansing Intentional Communities (LINCS) that is focusing on development and education about local resources for transition age students and adults with disabilities.